Periodization for tennis players

 - Jan 3

-- 3 min read
+- 2 min read

-This structured approach allows tennis players to develop physical capacities (e.g. speed, agility, strength), refine stroke technique and tactics, and maintain competitive readiness across a demanding tournament schedule.
+This structured approach allows tennis players to develop physical capacities (e.g., speed, agility, strength), refine stroke technique and tactics, and maintain competitive readiness across a demanding tournament schedule.

-1-Year Periodization Paradigm for ATP/WTAPlayer
+1-Year Periodization Paradigm for ATP/WTA Players

 Macrocycle: 1 Competitive Year